pixiumdigital/pixiumdigital.github.io/_blog/gdpr.md

 ---
-title: "GDPR and RGPD Compliance Checklist for Your Application"
+title: "GDPR and RGPD Compliance Checklist"
 excerpt: "Ensure your software or web application is compliant with GDPR in Singapore and RGPD in France.
 Follow our simple checklist and avoid the risks of non-compliance today!"
 coverImage: "/assets/blog/post/gdpr.webp"
 date: "2024-03-16T05:35:07.322Z"